debpal/OptiDamTool/README.md

 Offers methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.

 * Identifies connectivity between adjacent upstream and downstream dams.
-* Computes the effective upstream drainage area values for selected dam locations within a stream network.
+* Computes the controlled upstream drainage areas for selected dam locations within a stream network.
-* Estimates sediment inflow to dams based on effective upstream drainage areas.
+* Estimates sediment inflow to dams based on controlled upstream drainage areas.
+* Simulates storage dynamics of individual dams in a system due to sedimentation, using a mass balance approach.

 ### `OptiDamTool.Analysis`